-Below we detail five top customer service best practices from retailing.
+Below we detail five top customer service best practices from retailing which we follow at 31West.
 Adopting them can help you improve customer loyalty and boost customer satisfaction.

 Keeping things simple means sticking to the basics and not deviating.
 It also means making sure the basic forms of communication—phone support, e-mail, IM—are always available for customers.

 Good phone support is especially critical.
 Having a customer service phone number staffed with real people ready to assist customers is paramount these days.

 One key to building trust and confidence is transparency.
 Having complete transparency with customers on issues like additional costs, taxes, and shipping is critical.
 Customers hate being blind-sided by these things.

 Also, be aware of timing issues.
 The more transparent you are on things like delivery times, the happier your customers will be—and the more they’ll stick around.

 Contact Customers Using Their Channel Of Choice

 Brick-and-mortar retailers know the importance of being where their customers are.
 To do it in a non-retail setting, you must be agile and innovative in how you engage customers.
 You also have to adapt to your customers’ favorite ways of contacting you, including using social media.

 Social media is rapidly becoming the most popular channel for communicating with consumers.
 Support and engagement through these channels are critical to boosting customer satisfaction.
 In other words, you must go beyond e-mail and online forums to keep today’s customers engaged.

 In fact, many SMBs report overwhelmingly positive responses from customers when they started engaging them through social media.
 Responding quickly to customers in their channel of choice is often the difference between keeping and losing customers.